Undergraduate Internships

 • Describe your interest in oral history

-• How would an internship at SOHP apply to your studies and future endeavors?
+• How would an internship at SOHP apply to your studies and future goals?

-• What skills and experiences do you bring to the table that would be beneficial to the SOHP?
+• What skills and experiences do you bring that would be beneficial to this project and to SOHP?